kyma-project/kyma/docs/serverless/02-01-serverless.md

 ![Serverless architecture](./assets/serverless-architecture.svg)

 > **CAUTION:** Serverless imposes some requirements on the setup of Namespaces.
 If you create a new Namespace, do not disable sidecar injection in it as Serverless requires Istio for other resources to communicate with functions correctly.
-Also, if you apply custom [LimitRanges](https://kyma-project.io/docs/#details-resource-quotas) for a new Namespace, they must be higher than the default values.
+Also, if you apply custom [LimitRanges](https://kyma-project.io/docs/#details-resource-quotas) for a new Namespace, they must be higher than or equal to the [limits for building Jobs' resources](#configuration-serverless-chart).

 1. Create a function either through the UI or by applying a Function custom resource (CR).
 This CR contains the function definition (business logic that you want to execute) and information on the environment on which it should run.